RobertaBtt/PythonCleanArchitecture/README.md

 Then I've build a more High Level layer, that is the Service Layer, that uses primitives, and offers three simple services:
- - create robot
+ - create a Thing
  - create area
-- give instructions to a robot.
+- give instructions to the Thing.

 Final steps are to Add the Presentation Layer, in this case the Command Line.